wiseman-timelord/Desktop-264-Capture/README.md

 3. BAck on the menu, select 1 to load the program.
 4. In the main program, configure the options including output folder and resolution, etc, then return to main menu and select 1 to start recording, and when you are finished press enter until you return to the menu.
 5. Repeat recording as required, and when you are finished, then exit the program with X on main menu.
+- After moving/renaming the program folder, I noticed it was portable, as it did not require reinstall to work correctly in new path.

 ### Structure
 The plan for the file structure...